When Words Fall Short,

 Music Therapy in Everyday Life

-- Communication skills — expression without pressure
+- Communication skills — using voice, sounds, and rhythm to express without pressure

-- Social skills — confidence and interaction
+- Social skills — improving eye contact, interaction, and confidence

-- Sensory skills — awareness through sound
+- Sensory skills — better awareness through listening, touch, and sound

-- Physical skills — movement and coordination
+- Physical skills — improving movement, coordination, and body control

-- Cognitive skills — attention and memory
+- Cognitive skills — strengthening attention, memory, and sequencing